-There are three main types of term life insurance options: level term insurance, decreasing term insurance, and renewable term insurance.
+There are four main types of term life insurance options: level term, decreasing term, renewable term and convertible term insurance.

-- Level term insurance – With this type of policy, both the monthly premiums and the death benefit remain the same for the term.
+With a level term insurance policy, both the monthly premiums and the death benefit remain the same for the entirety of the term.
 There is also level premium insurance, a policy that maintains the same premium payments but increases coverage.
 For example, a 40-year-old male with no conditions can expect to pay around $18 a month for a 15-year level term policy worth $250,000.

-- Renewable term – If your family has a history of medical conditions, then a renewable term policy may be an excellent option to explore.
-With this type of policy, you can extend your coverage before the original term expires without undergoing a medical exam.
-However, premiums are assessed annually, usually increasing as you age
+If your family has a history of medical conditions, then a renewable term policy may be an excellent option to explore.
+With a renewable term policy, you can extend your coverage before the original term expires without undergoing a medical exam.
+However, premiums are assessed annually and usually go up as you age.

 |Term length||Average premium cost|